-Admission is free for visitors 16 and under.
-I recommend avoiding the free admission time at the MoMA with kids because it tends to be very crowded and it's difficult to keep track of little ones or really enjoy the art.
-In my opinion, it's ideal to be at the museum when it first opens and galleries are at their quietest.
+- Admission is free for visitors 16 and under.
+Avoid the free admission time at the MoMA with kids because it tends to be very crowded and it's difficult to keep track of little ones or really enjoy the art.
+It's ideal to be at the museum when it first opens and galleries are at their quietest.

-Before you go, find out if there are particular artists/works of art that your kids have been studying in school or would like to see.
-My kids loved finding Starry Night (Van Gogh) and The Three Musicians (Picasso) in the museum's galleries after learning about them in school.
+- Before you go, find out if there are particular artists/works of art that your kids have been studying in school or would like to see.

-An audio tour is a great tool for exploring the museum.
+- An audio tour is a great tool for exploring the museum.
 The MoMA does a fantastic job of putting together an engaging, exciting audio tour that kids love.
 It's also practically a treasure hunt for the kids to look around the galleries for the pieces that have accompanying children's audio tour content.
-After leaving the museum my daughter (aged 8) commented about how good the audio tour was and how she wished they had something for every piece of art in the museum.
-She also appreciated the tone of it -- she felt that it didn't talk down to her and seem like it was "just for kids."

 - Looking At Art With Your Kids - Valuable advice and suggestions for engaging your children with the art.